 Rotary.
 Humanity in Motion.

 This web site is one that I hope will help in learning about Rotary and what we do in our Rotary International District 9700.
 The area we serve covers a large part of rural New South Wales from Bathurst and Oberon in the East to Condobolin in the West.
-South West we have Griffith and South East Henty with Wagga Wagga as a major centre.
-There are 40 Rotary Clubs in District 9700.
+South West we have Griffith and South East Lockhart with Wagga Wagga and Orange as major centres.
+There are 39 Rotary Clubs and one Rotaract Club in District 9700.

 Our official District 9700 web site is: